Givental-type reconstruction at a non-semisimple point

-where the limit on the RHS is the so--called \textit{non--equivariant limit}.
-Interestingly, the partition function on the RHS depends on more variables than the partition functions on the LHS.
-A similar result was obtained in \cite{B0}, where it was shown that the Frobenius manifold of the GW theory of the orbifold $\PP^1_{2,2,2,2}$ is a \textit{submanifold} of a certain higher--dimensional Frobenius manifold.
+The Gromov--Witten theory of $\PP^1_{4,4,2}$ is not semisimple, which fact makes the Givental--Teleman technique not applicable.
+Our result shows that there could be still some reconstruction in a non--semisimple case too, but from another basic CohFT.
+While $\cZ^{basic}$ would be the product of $9$ functions $\cZ^{(pt)}$ using Givental's methods, the partition function $\cZ^{un}$ is composed of $32$ functions $\cZ^{(pt)}$, which means more variables than the partition functions $\cF_0^{\PP_{4,4,2}}$.
+A similar result was obtained in \cite{B0}, where it was shown that the Frobenius manifold of the Gromov--Witten theory of the orbifold $\PP^1_{2,2,2,2}$ is a \textit{submanifold} of a certain higher-dimensional Frobenius manifold.

+It's also important to note that the $R$--matrix of Givental--Teleman theory is very hard to write explicitly, making the use of the full theory very restricitve.
+In contrast to this, our $R_{GW}$ is written in a closed formula.

-The proof of the CY/LG correspondence is interesting by itself, since it uses the theory of modular forms, but gives a result in terms of Givental's action.
+The proof of the CY/LG correspondence is also interesting by itself, since it uses the theory of modular forms, but gives a result in terms of Givental's action.
 This part of the current article is closely related to the independent work of Shen and Zhou \cite{SZ2}.
 Their result is more systematic from the point of view of the theory of modular forms, however they don't give the particular Givental's action.
-Furthermore, when requiring some explitic data to be compared Shen--Zhou consider the solutions to certain PDEs fixed by the initial conditions, while we use particular values of the modular forms.
-This difference is also related to the different approaches to the primitive form change on the B--side.
+Furthermore, when requiring some explitic data to be compared Shen--Zhou consider the solutions to a certain ODE fixed by the initial conditions, while we use particular values of the modular forms.
+This difference is also related to the different approaches to the primitive form change on the B side.
 Our approach also shows the holomorphicity of the FJRW theory in question.